 Please complete and submit a "Method or tool of Interest Form".
 Supporting documents (up to 2MB) can be uploaded with this form.

-Please direct any enquiries to Cochrane Methods, including any inquiries about prospective submissions.
+Please direct any enquiries to email@example.com, including any enquiries about prospective submissions.

 What to expect once you have submitted

 Once you have submitted you will receive a confirmation email from a member of the Cochrane Central Methods Team.
 Submissions will be triaged by the Methods Executive in their next meeting following the submission (meetings are held approximately every eight-to-ten weeks).
 If your submission is escalated to the Scientific Committee, they will discuss it in their next meeting (meetings held approximately every three-to-four months).
 The Cochrane Methods Team will inform you when your submission is on either the Methods Executive or Scientific Committee agenda.
 We may request further information or your attendance at these meetings, which are held by teleconference.